JaydenTanJunRen/Python1stWorkshop/README.md

 # My Introduction
-My name is Anthony Foo Jia Ye and I'm 13 Years Old.
+My name is Jayden Tan Jun Ren and I'm 13 Years Old.
+For more information, visit ->https://www.youtube.com/watch?v=dQw4w9WgXcQ

 ## What you need

-> A Laptop
+> Brain

-> An Internet Connection
+> Metabolism

-> Power Supply
+> Eyes

-> A Functioning Brain To Be Exact
+> Hands to type

 ### This is Heading 3